Desert camping in Morocco has been one of my greatest adventures yet.

 The inside of the tent will also be fairly dusty due to all the desert sand, so if you have allergies be prepared for this.

 The food served at the desert camps is decent, but will not be your best meal in Morocco.
-If you find you don’t particularly like Moroccan food, I suggest you bring yourself something to eat.
+If you find you don’t particularly like Moroccan food, I suggest bringing something to eat.
 There may not be any food or snacks available for purchase.

 The live music in the camps is interesting and I did enjoy it but think they could have limited it to just 30 minutes.
 After a while, our group started getting a bit restless so people started wandering off.

-At times they may attempt to persuade you to dance with them.
-I’m not much of a dancer so found myself slowly backing away, but I definitely enjoyed watching everyone else attempt to dance to this style of music.
+Some from the group were persuaded to begin a small yet enthusiastic dance party.
+I’m not much of a dancer myself, so I found myself slowly backing away.
+I definitely enjoyed watching everyone else attempt to dance to this style of music though.

 Overall, I think the experience of camping in the Sahara is totally worth it, even with the nine-hour drive to and from Marrakesh.